script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Smooth Stroke has an option to smooth brush angles, in Additional options.
 - Fixed: Tablet buttons Touch Ring were causing glitches when painting using dynamics.
 - A brush option to use a circle as a boundary, rather than a complex and twitching dynamic path.
+- Holding 'Alt' down when painting, toggles the paint mode to 'Erase'.

 ## Paths